federatedplatforms/FEDeRATED-BDI/docs/api.md

 ### Kotlin

-Code was written in Kotlin and is compatible with Kotlin 1.3
+Code was written in Kotlin and is compatible with Kotlin 1.7/1.3

 ### Spring Boot

-The BDI application was build using Spring Boot 2.3.12.
+The FEDeRATED Node application was build using Spring Boot 3.2.*.
 For more information regarding Spring Boot please refer to the Spring Boot documentation:

 - https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/